Menu

 The Registry supports the Court so it can conduct fair and effective public proceedings.
 The Registry is responsible for general court management, security, public information, court records, translation and interpretation, counsel support, support for victims to participate in proceedings and apply for reparations, and much more.

 The Registry also coordinates Court briefings for visitors, to explain ICC procedures and raise awareness about the Court.
-Here, visitors receive an explanation of the E-Court system from the Public Gallery of Courtroom I. Photo: ICC-CPI
+Here, the ICC Spokesperson explains how the Court works to visitors on Open Day.
+Photo: ICC-CPI

 Court interpreter looking down on the Courtroom from the interpretation booth.
 Photo: ICC-CPI